 Option Description

-AUTO_PURGE setting, which has no effect for an IMAP client.
+is then reclaimed as soon as the IMAP client disconnects.
+This occurs regardless of the AUTO_PURGE setting, which has no effect for an IMAP client.
+Any messages that are permanently deleted by an IMAP client briefly appear in your Wastebasket, but those messages are not visible from the IMAP client and are purged each time the client

-Any messages that are permanently deleted by an IMAP client briefly appear in your Wastebasket, but those messages are not visible from the IMAP client and are purged each time the client disconnects from that mail file.
+disconnects from that mail file.

 CC_PROMPT Not applicable.

 COPY_SELF Not applicable.

 EDITOR Not applicable.

 FILE Not used.
 Instead, you can configure all mail files to be available simultaneously by setting the user name in the IMAP client configuration.
 You cannot copy or move messages between different mail files.

 FOLDER Not applicable.

 FORM Not applicable.

 FORWARD This is not applicable to the IMAP server, but setting a forwarding address results in messages being forwarded by OpenVMS Mail before being seen by the IMAP server.

 MAIL_DIRECTORY The directory, with an extension of .MAI, forms the partial file specification used to complete the file names of mail files using the values supplied as part of the user name in the IMAP client configuration.
-See Section 5.12.2.1 for details.
+See Section 5.12.2.1, "How to Access Mail Messages Using IMAP" for details.

 PERSONAL_NAME Not applicable.

 QUEUE Not applicable.

 SIGNATURE_FILE Not applicable.

 WASTEBASKET_NAME This folder is always displayed by the IMAP client, even if it is currently empty.